-CALM: Back in the spring, Mondays were the only day of the week that I knew for sure we would sit in traffic because of the timing and location of Parker’s ballet class.
-Also, we arrive home right around 5pm which means it’s already a hustle to put dinner on the table, tidy up the house and start bedtime routines.
+CALM: For a moment, Mondays were the only day of the week that I knew for sure we would sit in traffic because of the timing and location of Parker’s ballet class.
+Also, we would arrive home right around 5pm which means it’s already a hustle to put dinner on the table, tidy up the house and start bedtime routines.
 I knew the reminder to stay calm and not get stressed would serve me.
 On this particular day before we ever even made it to ballet, I found myself in my bathroom while one almost five year old had a meltdown on my bed over not being able to watch a show.
 My toddler was melting down because her sister was melting down.
 This word immediately brought me back in that moment and kept me from exploding.

 MOTHER: On no childcare days, this is a common word.
 It’s not useful to try to have a super productive work day when I don’t have childcare, so I go all in on the girls instead.